EU Stands Firm on AI Act Timeline Despite Industry Pushback

 Reviewed byNidhi Govil

-The European Union reaffirms its commitment to implementing the AI Act as scheduled, rejecting calls from tech companies for a delay.
+The European Union reaffirms its commitment to implementing the AI Act on schedule, rejecting calls from tech companies for a delay.
 This decision highlights the ongoing tension between regulation and innovation in the rapidly evolving AI sector.

 Industry Push for Delay

 A coalition of over 110 organizations, representing a market capitalization of more than $3 trillion and 3.7 million jobs across Europe, has been urging the European Commission to delay the enforcement of the AI Act 2.
-Tech giants such as Alphabet, Meta, Mistral AI, and ASML are among those advocating for a two-year postponement, citing concerns about European competitiveness in the rapidly evolving AI landscape 3.
+This group, known as the EU AI Champions Initiative, includes major players such as Alphabet, Meta, Mistral AI, and ASML.
+They argue that a two-year postponement would "send innovators and investors around the world a strong signal that Europe is serious about its simplification and competitiveness agenda" 3.

 Source: euronews